 Regardless of the reason you need translation for your dissertation, you should make sure you hire a professional who is familiar with academic papers.
 Asking a friend to go over the paper will not get you the results you deserve on such a major project in college.

-Obtaining academic translation by an expert is important because professionals are adept at translating academic materials in particular.
+Obtaining academic translation by experts — like those who work at ULS — is important because professionals are adept at translating academic materials in particular.
 You need someone who is used to poring over interviews, journals, and other resources before translating them.

 In addition, you can rest assured that professionals who specialize in academic translation are careful to be accurate, which is certainly a plus when it comes to your dissertation!